mauricet1520/LifeCyclePractice/README.md

     }

-Add the following to the lifecycle functions
+Add the following to the lifecycle functions in an activity that extends AppcompatActivity

 ```